In a broader project, I work on topics related to slavery and the experience of the enslaved at the Cape in the seventeenth to nineteenth centuries.

 In the 2021 article ‘When Cape Slavery Ended’ (co-authored with Johan Fourie, Lisa Martin and Hans Heese) we provided a wide-ranging look at the enslaved population at the time of emancipation, made possible by the detailed, individual level records generated in the process of emancipation.

-Future work: Freedom’s cost
+Current research: Freedom’s cost

 Table Mountain and Cape Town by Jan Brandes, 1787.
 Rijksmuseum, Amsterdam.